 Many of those state qualifiers were on the mats in Williamstown on Tuesday morning, and they'll be there this morning and Thursday as well.
 Miro, John Carvalho and Taconic coaches Jeremy Tetreault and Dave Jones patrolled the mats.
 On one end, Taconic's Dylan Sickell worked out with Greylock's CJ Lillie.
 Carvalho got on the mats as well, working with Taconic 220-pounder Dave Jones, the Taconic assistant coach's son.

 "I can see what he likes to work ... and we're able to build off it a little bit," Sickell said of Lillie.
-"We've wrestled a lot of times in the past, and it's always been a really good match.
-It's good to get to work with some of the better people from the other schools."

 There was no animosity between teams Tuesday.
 There typically isn't, either.
 The coaches get along, and they respect each other's programs.
 It's the reason they keep practicing together.